stackup-wallet/keystore/doc/spec.md

 A very simple approach for achieving cross chain sync is if a wallet delegates a relaying service to broadcast updates to all chains.
 In this approach there are two main concerns which are the security and incentives for relayers.

-On security, it is not possible for a relayer to tampered with the `updateAction` object.
+On security, it is not possible for a relayer to tamper with the `updateAction` object.
 Doing so will cause the `Keystore` to reject the update due to an invalid Merkle tree proof.
 It is also technically possible for any entity to watch for updates on one chain and copy them onto another chain if they are willing to pay the gas fee.
 Therefore the only reason a relayer would broadcast updates is if they are sufficiently compensated to do so.

 In order to not blow up the complexity of this spec, a built in method for gas compensation was not added by design.
 Compensation for relayers could either be handled offchain (e.g. wallet pays for a relaying service) or onchain (e.g. wallet delegates a subscription like permission to the relaying service).